ropensci/EDIutils/README.md

 ### Evaluate and Upload Data

-*The EDI repository has a “staging” environment to test the upload and rendering of new data packages before officially publishing in “production”.*
+*The EDI repository has a “staging” environment to test the upload and rendering of new data packages before publishing in the “production” environment.*

 Authentication is required by functions involving data evaluation and upload.
 Submit account requests to